 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Junction City area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Junction City due to a higher cost of living.

 Did You Know BetterHelp Therapists Are Not Limited To In-Person Visits?